I'm Kersten, NASM and ISSA Certified personal trainer and an overtraining recovery coach and soon-to-be certified macro nutrition coach.

 I constantly made myself to do things that I didn’t enjoy because they seemed like good things and I was supposed to like them–or that's what I thought.

 Meeting all those fun people in the Bay area and hearing their amazing stories made me realize that I do have a choice.
 I can make a change.
+I get to change things that I'm not happy with.

 Together with a professional help, it was running and exercising that kept me sane and helped me through the hard times.
 I was always happier when I worked out.